anjalicodes511/Gemini-AI-Chat/README.md

-# 💬 Gemini AI Chat UI
+# 💬 GeminiBot- Gemini AI chat UI

 A lightweight, responsive chat interface powered by the **Gemini AI API**.
 Built with HTML, CSS, and JavaScript.